tomas862/symfony-vue-skeleton/README.md

 - eslint airbnb is being used for assets validation.
 Check if your editor can scan .editorconfig file
 - for each commit, pre-commit hook file validates PSR-1 and PSR-2 php standards - if its not working check if it has right permissions. after composer install command it will be copied in .git/hooks folder.
+- consider using vue/cli for creating components and other parts of vue.js ecosystem.

 ## License